top of page

 Fixed Collection

-Formalin and ethanol fixed tissues comprise majority of this collection.
+Formalin and ethanol fixed tissues comprise majority of the fixed collection.

-Formalin fixed tissues include brain, spinal cord, heart, lung, liver, kidney, adrenal, spleen, pancreas, skeletal muscle (diaphragm and sternal), intestine, ovaries and testes and underpin pathology and health studies.
+Formalin fixed tissues include brain, spinal cord, heart, lung, liver, kidney, adrenal, spleen, pancreas, skeletal muscle (diaphragm and sternal), intestine, ovaries and testes.
+These tissues underpin pathology and health studies.

-Ethanol fixed tissues and samples include skin, teeth and stomach contents which support a range of life history and dietary studies.
+Ethanol fixed tissues include skin, teeth and stomach contents which support a range of life history and dietary studies.

 Frozen Collection

-A wide collection of -80 and -20 tissue, fluid and swab samples which form the basis of virological, bacterial molecular and toxicological studies.
+A wide selection of tissue and fluid samples which form the basis of virological, bacterial, molecular and toxicological studies.

-- 20 samples include blubber, muscle, liver and kidney samples which underpin toxicology studies.
+-20 samples include blubber, muscle, liver, kidney and heart samples which underpin toxicology, health and anatomical studies.

 Frozen Image.png